College of Technology

 LPU Manila’s goal is to cater to a rapidly increasing demand for IT Professionals.
 CCS also offers two (2) new additional Information Technology Education related programs, namely, Bachelor of Science in Information Technology (BSIT), Bachelor of Science in Information Management (BSIM).

 However, in 2016, the LPU Manila management decided to merge the College of Computer Studies and College of Engineering into one College and named it the College of Technology (COT).
 Currently, COT offers three (3) degree programs, namely: BS in Computer Science, BS in Information Technology, and BS in Esports.
 The BSIT and the BSCS programs are PACUCOA Level III Accredited programs.

-The LPU Manila - College of Technology envision itself to be the one of the leading HEIs offering technology education, producing successful graduates, to be recognized for its outstanding contribution, in Research, Innovation and Community Extension in the service of God and Country.
+The LPU Manila – College of Technology envisions itself to be one of the leading HEIs offering technology education, producing successful graduates, being recognized for its outstanding contribution in Research, Innovation, and Community Extension in the service of God and Country.

-Guided by LPU Vision, the College of Technology is committed to:
+Guided by LPU’s Vision, the College of Technology is committed to: